Debt Management Counseling

 - AAMC The Cost of Residency Interview Resources

-A representative from Physician Home Loans will present an informational session about mortgages.
+The AAMC has provided a recorded an informational video regarding buying a home.
 Highlights include: determining a good time to buy and how much you can afford, renting versus buying and budgeting for a home.

 A guest speaker from MEDIQUS Asset Advisors Inc. will share details about basic financial planning skills.
 Highlights include: building a financial plan, money management and retirement planning.